 Climate change and energy management policies

-KIOXIA aims to reduce energy consumption and greenhouse gas emissions, both in terms of our business activities and our product lifecycles, aiming to realize a decarbonized society.
+KIOXIA promotes to reduce energy consumption and greenhouse gas emissions, both in terms of our business activities and our product lifecycles, aiming to realize a decarbonized society.

 Regarding greenhouse gas emissions at our manufacturing sites, our policy is to reduce by 1% each year the previous year's total energy consumption (SCOPE2) through energy-saving measures in Japan based on the Act on the Rational Use of Energy (hereinafter, "the Energy Saving Act").
-Moreover, in FY2020 we set a long-term goal of ensuring that by FY2040, 100% of all energy we use will be from renewable sources.
+In FY2020 we set a long-term goal of ensuring that by FY2040, 100% of all energy we use will be from renewable sources.
 Moreover, in July 2021, KIOXIA Holdings announced its endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), an industry-led body established by the Financial Stability Board.
 Going forward, Kioxia will continue to analyze climate-related risks and opportunities based on these four thematic areas—governance, strategy, risk management, metrics and targets—and ensure active information disclosure in accordance with the TCFD recommendations.

 In our product development, we endeavor to reduce indirect emissions of greenhouse gases by promoting the efficient use of energy, ascertaining the volume of greenhouse gases emitted by our suppliers, and taking steps to contribute to the reduction of those emissions.

 Greenhouse gases (SCOPE1,2,3: CO₂ equivalent) emissions from KIOXIA‘s business operations in FY2019 are shown in the below chart.

 (Hyphenated cells are not applicable, and we have not calculated ”use of sold products”)